 Not really paid much attention to Australian horror until after seeing this movie I have discovered all that A-horror has to offer.

-This 2008 film, has only just made it to the UK, but has been available online for a while, following the Palmer family as they come to terms with the death of their daughter Alice, who drowned accidentally in a local reservoir, during a family day trip, but as the family slowly come to terms with the death, strange occurrences start to plague the family, making them second guess themselves and suspect that Alice is trying to tell them something from beyond the grave.
+The Palmer family are coming to terms with the death of their daughter Alice, who drowned accidentally in a local reservoir during a family trip, but as the family slowly recover from her sudden death, strange occurrences plague the family members, making them second guess themselves and suspect that maybe Alice is trying to tell them something from beyond the grave.